 6. Allow your nipples to air out

 When you first start breastfeeding, the body seems to overproduce and leak breastmilk frequently.
-You can use nipple pads to catch the excess breast milk but these should be changed often so your nipple can remain dry.
+You can use nipple pads to catch the excess breast milk but these should be changed often so your nipples can remain dry.

 Wet soggy nipples is a recipe for infection and delayed healing.
 It is also a good idea to let your nipple fully dry after you get out of the shower and before you get dressed.